 Signs your Dog might be bored

-Two of the most common signs of boredom in a dog are, or
+Two of the most common signs of boredom in a dog are Destruction (they are tearing the place apart) or?
+Barking (the dog is not engaging with their environment).

 If a dog is in good health and is sleeping more than usual they may be bored, but if they are tearing apart the couch, excessively barking or even humping objects, they are definitely bored.
-Justin Jordan from Jordan Dog Training agrees chewing and destructive can be a sign of bored.
 The RSPCA advises both inside and outside dogs can be prone to boredom, even if they have a big yard.

 “For many confident dogs, time outside the yard provides much needed mental stimulation (a variety of sights, smells and sounds); even dogs in the biggest yards can become bored if not taken out regularly,” RSPCA said.
 Whichever behaviour your dog displays to express their boredom it is important to redirect their negative behaviours rather than punishing them.